5 Mistakes to Avoid with Puff Pastry

 Flaky, buttery puff pastry is the impressive, do-it-all dough that can be transformed into savory or sweet recipes that span the day from breakfast through dessert.
 It comes with big versatility that can be easily realized — as long as you avoid these puff pastry missteps.
+Follow these five tips and you’ll be on the path to puff pastry perfection.

 1. Unfolding frozen puff pastry before it’s fully thawed.